Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Conclusion and future work

-Our work provides, to the best of our knowledge, the first results characterizing a) equivalence of loss functions, and b) generalization of interpolating solutions in multiclass settings.
-Our fine-grained techniques are tailored to high-dimensional linear models with Gaussian or independent sub-Gaussian features.
-We believe the results will extend to kernel machines and other nonlinear settings; formally showing these extensions is of substantial interest.
+More generally, our fine-grained techniques are tailored to high-dimensional linear models with Gaussian features.
+Furthermore, we believe the results derived here can extend to kernel machines and other nonlinear settings; formally showing these extensions is of substantial interest.
 It is also interesting to investigate corresponding lower bounds for our results --- for example, studying the sharpness of our conditions for equivalence of SVM to MNI in Section \ref{sec:linksvm}, analogous to \cite{ardeshir2021support} for the binary case.
 Also, we have limited attention to balanced datasets throughout, i.e. we assumed that each class contains equal number of training samples.
 We would like to investigate the effect of data imbalances on our results extending our analysis to CE modifications tailored to imbalanced data recently proposed in \cite{TengyuMa,Menon,VSloss}.
 Finally, we have established a tight connection of our findings regarding the geometry of support vectors under overparameterization with the neural collapse phenomenon.
 Nevertheless, many questions remain open towards better explaining what leads the learnt feature representations of overparameterized to have the observed ETF structure.
 It is a fascinating research direction further exploring the geometry of learnt features and of support vectors in nonlinear settings.